-Hamer Environmental comprises research and environmental professionals including associations with wildlife and fish biologists, hydrology and soil scientists, plant ecologists and database management specialists.
+Hamer Environmental comprises research and environmental professionals including wildlife and fish biologists, hydrology and soil scientists, plant ecologists and database management specialists.
 An experienced technical staff supports our services.
 Our associations with professionals in other fields enable us to conduct comprehensive interdisciplinary studies and broad-scope habitat conservation/management plans.

 Thomas E. Hamer, M.S., Director/Wildlife Biologist